 Some Amish businesses are cash or check only, and others take credit cards for an extra fee, so it's a good idea to have cash on hand.
 Also, consider bringing a cooler, since there are plenty of goodies to take home.

-Photography is allowed, as long as Amish people are not in the photographs, since having their picture taken is not allowed in the Amish culture.
+Photography is allowed as long as Amish people are not included; having their picture taken is not allowed in the Amish faith.

 We give tours year-round, but the weather is the mildest in the spring and fall.